-SSH can configured to run on ports other than 22 by configuring the Port option in the sshd configuration file.
+SSH can be configured to run on ports other than 22 by setting the Port option in the server's sshd configuration file.

 $ ss -natp | grep 2022 $